AuYuRa/TrashMe/README.md

 **We used the following technologies:**

-- React.js, Azure, Javascript, HTML/CSS, Figma
+- React.js, Javascript, HTML, CSS, Azure, Figma

 1) We hard-coded our own datasets required for the project by researching different governmental papers and databases.
 2) We took an online course on developing web applications using React as we had never used it before.